Testing the order of fractional integration when smooth deterministic trends are possibly present: Introduction

-At times, it may be appropriate to model structural change via smooth trends instead of abrupt breaks, see e.g.\ \textcite{harvey2010testing}.
-The difficulty to disentangle smooth trends and long memory is also well-documented, cf., for instance, \textcite{Bhattacharya_Gupta_Waymire_1983}, \textcite{Künsch_1986} and \textcite{giraitis2001testing}.
-To address this problem, \textcite{cuestas2016testing} recommend using Chebyshev polynomials to model smooth trends when assessing the fractional integration order.
-These trigonometric polynomials are particular effective because they can approximate any function of time arbitrarily close, as shown by \textcite{bierens1997testing}.
-Additionally, trigonometric functions are useful for capturing regular fluctuations in time series data, often referred to as cyclical trends by \textcite{anderson1994statistical} and discussed further by \textcite{perron2020trigonometric}.
-They are also employed to represent seasonal, trend, and irregular components of time series, as described by \textcite{harvey1993time}.
-However, a limitation of the approach proposed by \textcite{cuestas2016testing} is its reliance on the assumption that the short-range dependence structure is both known and correctly specified as manifest in their use of the Whittle likelihood.
-Yet this may not be realistic in practice.
+Another possibility for modelling structural change is via smooth trends instead of step-indicators, see e.g.\ \textcite{harvey2010testing}. \textcite{cuestas2016testing} use a Chebyshev polynomial to model smooth trends when assessing the fractional integration order. \textcite{bierens1997testing} and \textcite{bierens2010time} had shown that these trigonometric functions are particularly effective in approximating any square integrable and differentiable function of time arbitrarily closely.
+Additionally, trigonometric functions are useful for capturing regular fluctuations in time series data, referred to as cyclical trends by \textcite{anderson1994statistical} and discussed further by \textcite{perron2020trigonometric}.
+They are also employed to represent seasonal, trend, and irregular components of time series, as described by \textcite{harvey1993time}. \textcite{cuestas2016testing} employ a general-to-specific testing procedure for determining the order of the Chebyshev polynomial and model the short-run dynamics fully parametrically.
+Yet the difficulty to disentangle smooth trends and long memory is also well-documented, cf., for instance, \textcite{Bhattacharya_Gupta_Waymire_1983}, \textcite{Kunsch_1986} and \textcite{giraitis2001testing}.

-Our paper therefore integrates the strengths of the methods proposed by \textcite{cuestas2016testing} and \textcite{iacone2022semiparametric}.
-We use Chebyshev polynomials to model smooth trends, while employing a low-frequency approximation via the local Whittle likelihood to address short-range dependence.
-This approach allows us to capture smooth trends in the data without explicitly modeling short-range dependence.
-Consequently, our tests offer an alternative to the approach of \textcite{iacone2022semiparametric}, particularly when the data is described by random fluctuations around a smooth trend rather than abrupt level changes.

-Our contributions are threefold.
-First, we provide a theoretical justification for our tests by deriving its distributional properties.
-Second, we establish the conditions under which an information criterion can consistently estimate the order of the Chebyshev polynomial.
-Surprisingly, these conditions match those that are used in the context of finding the number of structural breaks.
-Third, we present an empirical illustration using the UK Great Ratios, offering new insights into this dataset.
-We build on the work of \textcite{kapetanios2020time}, who show that the Great Ratios are cointegrated.
-We extend this debate by exploring whether these ratios exhibit fractional cointegration, see e.g.\ \textcite{hassler2006residual}, thereby providing a deeper understanding of the underlying dynamics.